Answers to some Frequently Asked Questions

 Will your courses help me improve my English?

-Most likely yes, because you will be practicing reading and writing in English.
-However, our workshops do not cover English grammar or usage.
+Most likely yes, because you will be practising reading and writing in English.
+However, our courses do not cover English grammar or usage.

 What if I’m shy about having my work critiqued?

-Why do you recommend taking more than one workshop at each level?
+Why do you recommend taking more than one course at each level?

-On average most writers take three workshops at each level, but everyone is different.
-Some writers—for example those with more experience or a degree in literature—may be ready to move from Level I to Level II after two terms.
+Our syllabi are designed to cover the target techniques and learning objectives for each level over the course of two eight-week terms.
+On average most writers take three courses at each level, but everyone is different.
+Some writers—for example, those with more experience or a degree in literature—may be ready to move up sooner.
 Others may feel they benefit from up to four terms to really master the techniques and get the hang of critiquing.
-No matter how many terms you take at each level, we take care that you never get the same exercise twice—each term there’s all new material to inspire you.
+We take care that you don't get the same exercise twice.

 How do I know when I’m ready to move to the next level?